Monday, July 25, 2022

 2022 April 9, Walking Tour Moulton, AL

-Today, I rode to Moulton, Alabama, to join a group of people where we enjoyed several different people talking about sites in Moulton.
+Today, I rode to Moulton, Alabama, to join a group of people.
+We enjoyed hearing several people talk about sites in Moulton.

-Our First Stop was the Moulton Negro High School, also called Moulton Rosenwald School.
+Our First Stop was the Moulton Negro High School, also known as the Moulton Rosenwald School

 Moulton Negro High School, also called Moulton Rosenwald School.

-Near this site in the 1920s, a school was constructed with funds and labor from the African-American community along with funds from the Public Whites and the Rosenwald Foundation.
+Near this site in the 1920s, a school was constructed with funds and labor from the African-American community, as well as funds from the Public and the Rosenwald Foundation.
 In the 1950s, new buildings replaced wooden structures.
-Most of the block-laying, plastering, and mortar mixing was done by African-American volunteers.
+Most of the block laying, plastering, and mortar mixing was done by African American volunteers.
 Much of the funding came from faculty, students, and their families.
 The school closed in 1970 due to desegregation.
 The school exemplified the educational pride of the African-American community.
 School Principals were Mrs. Maggie Truss, Mrs. Addie Irwin, Ms. Pearl F. Crenshaw, Mr. A.G.
-Petty, Mrs. Hazel A. Shelley, Mr. Samuel A. Shelley, Ms. Ora Smith, Mr. Noble Jones, Mr. James Poe, Mr. C.C.
+Petty, Mrs. Hazel A. Shelley, Mr. Samuel A. Shelley, Ms. Ora Smith, Mr. Noble Jones, Mr. James Poe, and Mr. C.C.
 Chunn.

-We listened to a woman speak about the school that once was a Negro High School but now is an elementary and junior high for remote learning.
+We listened to a woman speak about the school that was once a Negro High School, but is now an elementary and junior high school for remote learning.

-Next, we rode down the street to the Byler Road Church of Christ AME, where we listened to another woman talk about the history of the church.
+Next, we rode down the street to the Byler Road Church of Christ AME, where we listened to another woman talk about the church's history.

-We then rode to the Freeman Tabernacle Church on Byler Road, where we listened to another woman talk about that church and its history.
+We then rode to the Freeman Tabernacle Church on Byler Road, where another woman talked about that church and its history.

 In 2019, the Freeman Tabernacle Missionary Baptist Church celebrated its 150th Anniversary.